qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_exercise.rst

 This plugin is included by default in QGIS 1.8.
 However, it may not be immediately visible.
 To check if it is accessible on your system:

-* Click on the menu item :guilabel:`Plugins --> Manage Plugins...`.
+* Click on the menu item :menuselection:`Plugins --> Manage Plugins...`.
 * Ensure that the box next to :guilabel:`Raster Terrain Analysis plugin` is selected.
 * Click :guilabel:`OK`.